Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Introduction

 The above facts show that the attacker has the capability of hacking into the cyberspace of power systems.
 The function depending on the information and communication infrastructure might face a great risk of being affected.
-Considering the data integrity attack, the input of ML cannot be assumed intact anymore. \textbf{Nevertheless, the adversarial issue of MLsgAPPs is currently overlooked by current researchers.} If the predictions of MLsgAPPs are corrupted, not only could there be equipment failures or financial losses, but also in extreme realistic cases, the bulk power system assets could be inflicted, resulting in safety hazards.
-Chen \emph{et al.} \cite{chen2022fistml} put forward the first question about the vulnerability of the NN-based power quality classification and building energy consumption considering adversarial examples.
-The inherent vulnerability of NN makes the NN-based applications prone to adversarial attacks.
+Considering the data integrity attack, the input of ML cannot be assumed intact anymore. \textbf{Nevertheless, the adversarial issue of MLsgAPP is currently overlooked by researchers.} If the prediction of MLsgAPP is corrupted, not only could there be equipment failures or financial losses, but also in extremely realistic cases, the bulk power system assets could be inflicted, resulting in safety hazards.
+Chen \emph{et al.} \cite{chen2022fistml} put forward the first question about the vulnerability of the NN-based power quality classification and building energy consumption considering the threat of adversarial examples.
+The inherent vulnerability of NN makes NN-based applications prone to adversarial attacks.
 Therefore, there exists a philosophical dilemma: \textbf{the applied ML technique is like a double-edged sword, and we must know both sides, the good and the bad, and find the balance or trade-off}.